 Narrative Conversation Groups® at schools in rural and small-town areas

-The need for this is underlined by the increasing polarization of society.
-Group-hatred and anti-democratic attitudes as well as populist positions that are put forward emotionally and defy rational debate are increasingly setting the tone - and this is also echoed in school classes.
-In structurally weak regions, this is often exacerbated by the perception of being “left behind” and not being heard by politics and the media.
-This makes it all the more important to create new spaces for dialog and promote the ability to engage in well-meaning debate and interpersonal encounters.
+The urgent need for in-depth personal training in dialogue and democracy is further underlined by increasing social polarisation – and by phenomena such as AI-generated misinformation and widespread conspiracy theories.
+Forms of group-focused hostility and anti-democratic attitudes, as well as populist positions that are put forward emotionally and elude rational debate, are increasingly setting the tone – and this is also echoed in school classrooms.
+In structurally disadvantaged regions or districts, this is often exacerbated by the perception of being ‘left behind’ and not being heard by politicians and the media.

 Target group